It all started with a corn field and an idea.

 1953

-The Brentwood Park children’s pool is completed and opens behind the school.
+The Brentwood Park children’s pool is completed just north of the elementary school and opens for the summer.
 It has a maximum depth of four feet, and the water is drained each night into the arroyo.

 1952